Gorenstein-projective modules over short local algebras

-{\bf 1.5.
-The Auslander-Reiten conjecture.} Using Theorem 4 as well as the Appendix A, we get the following result.
+Using Theorem 1.4 as well as Proposition A,5 in Appendix A we get the following result.

-{\bf Theorem 5.} {\it Let $A$ be a short local algebra and $M$ a non-projective semi-Gorenstein-projective module.
+{\bf Theorem 1.5.} {\it Let $A$ be a short local algebra and $M$ a non-projective semi-Gorenstein-projective module.
 Then $\Ext^1(M,M) \neq 0$.
-Moreover, if $A$ is not self-injective, then $\Ext^i(M,M)\neq 0$ for all $i\ge 1.$ }
+Moreover, if $A$ is not self-injective, then $\Ext^i(M,M)\neq 0$ for all $i\ge 1.$}

-Recall that the Auslander-Reiten conjecture [AR] for an artin algebra $A$ asserts: {\it if $M$ is a non-projective semi-Gorenstein-projective module, then $\Ext^i(M,M)\neq 0$ for some $i\ge 1$.} Thus, Theorem 5 shows that the Auslander-Reiten conjecture holds true for short local algebras (and not just one of the groups $\Ext^i(M,M)$ with $i\ge 1$ is non-zero, but it is always already the first group $\Ext^1(M,M)$ which is non-zero).
-In case $A$ is self-injective, Theorem 5 is due to Hoshion [Ho1, Theorem 3.4].
-See also [Ho2].
+Recall that the Auslander-Reiten conjecture [AR] for an artin algebra $A$ asserts: {\it If $M$ is a non-projective semi-Gorenstein-projective module, then $\Ext^i(M,M)\neq 0$ for some $i\ge 1$.} Thus, Theorem 1.5 shows that the Auslander-Reiten conjecture holds true for short local algebras in a stronger from.
+For $A$ self-injective, Theorem 1.5 is due to Hoshino [Ho1], 1982.
+For commutative short local rings, a proof of the Auslander-Reiten conjecture was given by Huneke-\c Sega-Vraciu in 2004.

-{\bf 1.6.
-Summary.} Looking at Theorems 2, 3, 4, we should remark that the decisive assertions $a(A) = e(A)-1$ and $\bdim M = (t,at)$ can be rewritten in the form